hankotanks/lindenmayer_grammar/README.md

 axiom.rewrite(&rules); // dbg: [Node, Left, Leaf, Right, Leaf]
 ```

+---

+### Accessing Axiom Data

-Axioms themselves are iterators.
+Although the internal structure of axioms are not available, axioms themselves are iterators.
 Iteration is reset upon exhaustion, allowing it to be easily reused.

 ```
-// dbg: Node, Left, Leaf, Right, Leaf, for symbol in axiom {
+for symbol in axiom {
-    print!("{:?}, ", symbol);
+    print!("{:?}, ", symbol); // dbg: Node, Left, Leaf, Right, Leaf, }
-}

 // We can still collect the Axiom axiom.collect::<Vec<_>>(); // dbg: [Node, Left, Leaf, Right, Leaf]
 ```

-All given examples use the [Turtle](https://turtle.rs/) crate to easily visualize the results of L-system expansion.
+All given examples use the [`turtle`](https://turtle.rs/) crate to easily visualize the results of L-system expansion.

-I decided that drawing functionality was outside the scope of this crate; check out the [dcc-lsystem](https://crates.io/crates/dcc-lsystem) crate by Robert Usher for a more in-depth implementation that allows axioms to be mapped directly to turtle commands.
+I determined that drawing functionality was outside the scope of this crate.
+Check out the [`dcc-lsystem`](https://crates.io/crates/dcc-lsystem) crate by Robert Usher for a more in-depth implementation that allows axioms to be mapped directly to turtle commands.